percona/pmm-doc/docs/get-started/query-analytics-details.md

 That is why they has same query ID (DIGEST) and in list they are shown as 1 line, not 2.
 On the another hand in details you still should see real count of how many times query were trigger.
 As you can see on image below count for INSERT query is 2.
 Since we triggered INSERT query 2 times it is correct.
 ![QAN MySQL Example 1 Details](../_images/PMM_Query_Analytics_Example1_Details.png)

-2. TODO MySQL, query source perfschema/slowlog, queries processed in two buckets
+2. TODO MySQL, query source perfschema/slowlog, queries split into two buckets

 TODO improve wording, structure